XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-15-Unifi-Layer-3.md

 ![alt text](./assets-unifi-layer3/create-network-uxg.png)

 But, When you decide that you want to use that fancy 10 gig layer 3 switch to speed up traffic a bit...

-You will notice quite a few features disappears.
+You will notice a few features disappear.

 ![alt text](./assets-unifi-layer3/create-network-switch.png)

 Notably, you lose the ability to configure any form of IPv6.
 No SLAAC, No DHCP-v6, No prefix delegation.
 Nothing.

-In this case, the ability likely isn't actually implemented.
-However- this is something to be aware of.

 **This also means, NO support for IPv6 routing**

 IPv6 traffic can pass over layer 2 just fine.
 However, there is **ZERO** support for doing anything with IPv6 on this switch.

-### But- Unifi does not advertise these as layer-3 routing anymore.
+I'd guess, one day years from now, a feature update will include "IPv6 Support" for Layer 3 switches.

+### But...
+Those features aren't advertised!!!!

 As of 2024-07-19, the front page advertises this as a "Layer 3" switch, with "Layer 3 switching"